Paul Drayton (composer)

 Paul Drayton (born 28 December 1944) is a British composer, conductor, pianist, and teacher.

 He was educated at High Wycombe Royal Grammar School from 1956 to 1962.
 He studied music at Brasenose College, Oxford, and was subsequently Director of Music at New College School, Oxford.
+While there he composed the music for one of the earliest adaptations of The Hobbit, with the text adapted by Humphrey Carpenter.
+J. R. R. Tolkien gave his permission and came to see the performance.
+The play ran from 14-17 December 1967.

-He later taught and was composer-in-residence at Stowe School near Buckingham.
+Drayton later taught and was composer-in-residence at Stowe School near Buckingham.

 Many of his compositions are vocal.
-His piece entitled "Masterpiece" was sung by the King's Singers in their 2005 DVD release From Byrd to the Beatles.
+His piece entitled Masterpiece was sung by the King's Singers in their 2005 DVD release From Byrd to the Beatles.